adeshpande3/March-Madness-2017/README.md

 # March-Madness-2017
-Kaggle Competition for Predicting NCAA Basketball Tourney Games
+Kaggle Competition for Predicting NCAA Basketball Tourney Games.
+[Link](https://adeshpande3.github.io/adeshpande3.github.io/Applying-Machine-Learning-to-March-Madness) to the associated blog post I wrote.

 * **March Madness 2017.ipynb** - File with all the main data anaylsis and machine learning models.
 * **Machine Learning and Data Analysis.ipynb** - More for experimental models and a couple more data visualizations.